 It took me a while to get the hang of getting the subject clear and the background blurry with my iPhone.
 The trick is to get nice and close, then make sure you tap on the flower to set the focus before taking the shot.

 I never use a stand to put my iPhone on – I taught myself to have a steady hand by practicing.
-But if you’re getting blurry shots, I would recommend a tripod for this kind of photo.
+But if you’re getting blurry shots, I would recommend an iPhone tripod for this kind of photo.
 And keep on practicing until you get the hang of it!

 Let’s talk about photo apps.
 Are there any apps that you use for taking photos besides the native camera app?